Supplement review

 Berberine is a yellow plant alkaloid extracted from shrubs like goldenseal, barberry (Berberis vulgaris) and Coptis chinensis.
 It has been used in traditional Chinese and Ayurvedic medicine for centuries, mostly as an antimicrobial.
 Its modern reputation rests on something different: a genuine line of metabolic research showing it can lower blood sugar and improve lipids.

 Mechanistically, berberine's headline action is activating AMP-activated protein kinase (AMPK) — a cellular energy sensor that also happens to be one of the pathways the diabetes drug metformin works through.
-That overlap is why berberine is sometimes called "natural metformin," which is a far more defensible nickname than "nature's Ozempic."
-It does **not** act on the GLP-1 receptor the way semaglutide or tirzepatide do, and it does not flood your system with a gut hormone.
+That overlap is why berberine is sometimes called "natural metformin," which is a far more defensible nickname than "nature's Ozempic" (we put the two side by side in berberine vs metformin).
+It does not act on the GLP-1 receptor the way semaglutide or tirzepatide do, and it does not flood your system with a gut hormone.
 The "Ozempic" framing is marketing borrowing the name of a blockbuster drug; the actual mechanism is metabolic, not GLP-1-agonist.

 The glycemic and lipid evidence: real and reasonably strong